1990–91 Boston Celtics season

-The 1990–91 NBA season was the 45th season for the Boston Celtics in the National Basketball Association.
-During the off-season, the Celtics hired Chris Ford as their new head coach.
-After playing in Italy the previous season, former Celtics guard Brian Shaw would return to the team after a one-year absence.
-After failing to advance past the first round in the two previous seasons, it appeared going into the 1990–91 season that the Celtics were fading as NBA title contenders.
-However, the Celtics burst to a 29–5 start reminiscent of their title years of the 1980s, and once again established themselves as contenders, holding a 35–12 record at the All-Star break.
+The 1990–91 Boston Celtics season was the 45th season for the Boston Celtics in the National Basketball Association.
+The Celtics had the 19th overall pick in the 1990 NBA draft, and selected point guard Dee Brown out of Jacksonville University, and also hired Chris Ford as their new head coach during the off-season.
+After playing overseas in Italy the previous season, former Celtics guard Brian Shaw would return to the team after a one-year absence.
+The Celtics started their season without John Bagley, who would miss the entire regular season due to tendinitis in his right knee; Bagley later on had arthroscopic surgery on his knee in March.

-Beginning in January, Larry Bird began to miss significant playing time due to back injuries (Bird would miss 22 regular season games) and the team struggled in his absence.
-The team limped to the finish, losing 6 of their final 8 games to finish at 56–26 (still good for the Atlantic Division title and #2 seed in the East).
-The Celtics also qualified for the playoffs for the 12th consecutive season.
+After failing to advance past the first round of the playoffs in the previous two seasons, it appeared that the Celtics were fading as NBA title contenders.
+However, the team got off to a 29–5 start to the regular season, reminiscent of their title years of the 1980s, and once again established themselves as contenders, holding a 35–12 record at the All-Star break.
+Beginning in January, Larry Bird began to miss significant playing time due to back injuries, missing 22 games as the team struggled in his absence.
+The Celtics finished in first place in the Atlantic Division with a 56–26 record, and earned the second seed in the Eastern Conference; the Celtics also qualified for the NBA playoffs for the twelfth consecutive year.